trevorsaudi/trevorsaudi.github.io/content/posts/2023-08-06_red_team04/index.md

 - `GetLastError` is used to grab the last error code value

 {{< alert >}}
 When `CreateThread` is called, it may return before ThreadProc finishes executing.
-That is why we use the `sleep function` inside the main() function.
+That is why we use the `sleep function` inside the main() function to allow ThreadProc to finish executing.
 {{< /alert >}}